areal-moon/matlab-automation/README.md

 The solver will:
 1. Open a browser with your saved session
-2. Navigate to the MATLAB Onramp course and click **Resume**
+2. Navigate directly to your target course and chapter
+3. Auto-skip video and lecture pages
-3. Detect each exercise type (Command Window or Live Editor)
+4. Detect each exercise type (Command Window or Live Editor)
-4. Use AI to generate the correct MATLAB code
+5. Use AI to generate the correct MATLAB code
-5. Type the code, verify correctness, and advance to the next task
+6. Type the code, verify correctness, and advance to the next task
-6. Repeat until the course is complete or 5 consecutive failures occur
+7. Repeat until the course is complete

 ---